 3. Adventure around Cedar Lake

-People enjoy swimming and the braver ones swing from the rope on the highest rope swing Iβve seen.
-We enjoyed biking the trails, picnicking by the lake and afterwards stand up paddleboarding on the calm water.
+People enjoy swimming, biking the trails, picnicking by the lake and afterwards, stand-up paddleboarding on the calm water.

 I can definitely see myself spending the weekend by Cedar Lake.
-It was unbelievably peaceful, water warm, and the views are hard to beat.
-Also, the swing is calling my name.
+It was unbelievably peaceful, the water warm, and the views are hard to beat.

 4. Visit Golden Skybridge

-The newest addition to Golden’s activities is the Golden Skybridge built in summer 2021 in Canyon Creek.
+The newest addition to Golden’s activities is the Golden Skybridge, built in the summer of 2021.
 Golden Skybridge is the highest suspension bridge in Canada.
-You’ll be walking 130 meters above the river enjoying the views of the Rocky and Purcell mountains.
+You’ll be walking 130 meters above the river, enjoying the views of the Rocky and Purcell mountains.

 And that’s not all.
-Golden Skybridge offers a treetop village play park, canyon ridge walking trails, and canyon edge challenge course on the ropes high in the trees.
+Golden Skybridge offers a treetop village play park, canyon ridge walking trails, and a canyon edge challenge course on the ropes high in the trees and zipline.

-They are open from May to October and will introduce a new attraction in summer 2022 (see below).
+They are open from May to October and recently introduced new attractions (see below).

-Zipline and a canyon swing deserve their own spot on the list even though they are both located at Golden Skybrdige.
-For adventure seekers, these are awesome thrilling activities.
+Canyon Swing & Railrider Mountain Coaster deserve their own spot on the list even though they are both located at Golden Skybrdige.
+For adventure seekers, these are awesome, thrilling activities.

-While you can try the zipline over the canyon now, the canyon swing is opening in summer 2023, and I’m thrilled to try it!
+Both attractions opened in the summer of 2023, and I’m thrilled to try them!
 It’s not a small swing for the faint-hearted but rather a giant swing where you need to be tied up to it as you swing above the deep canyon.

-This is going to be one of the best things to do in Golden from summer 2023.
+This is going to be one of the best things to do in Golden from the summer of 2023.

 TIP